 Hard-wired smoke alarms may only be installed by qualified electricians.
 Anyone may install a battery-operated smoke alarm.

-You can buy battery-operated smoke alarms from hardware stores at minimal cost.
+You can buy battery-operated smoke alarms from hardware stores.

-The property owner is responsible for ensuring that smoke alarms are fitted in accordance with the Building Regulations.
+The property owner is responsible for making sure that smoke alarms are fitted in accordance with the Building Regulations.

-If you are renting a dwelling or unit, it is the landlord’s responsibility to ensure that smoke alarms are installed and kept in working condition.
+If you’re renting a dwelling or unit, it’s the landlord’s responsibility to make sure that smoke alarms are installed and kept in working condition.

 Maintaining smoke alarms

-Whether you are the owner or a tenant, you should:
+Whether you’re the owner or a tenant, you should:

-- Periodically check that your smoke alarms are working by pressing the small test button (refer to the manufacturer’s guidelines)
+- periodically check that your smoke alarms are working by pressing the small test button on the alarm (refer to the manufacturer’s guidelines)

-- Replace your smoke alarm battery each year (if the battery is lithium ion, every ten years)
+- replace your smoke alarm battery each year.
+If the battery is lithium ion, you should replace it every ten years.